digitaldeacon/memberhive1/README.md

  By default, all data is stored using the [Loopback's memory connector](http://docs.strongloop.com/display/public/LB/Memory+connector).
  It can be used to test the application without setting up a database.

- However, to persist your data, you should setup a MySQL/MariaDB database.
+ However, to persist your data, you should setup a MongoDB database.
  Copy the `server/datasources.local.json.example` file to `server/datasources.local.json`
  and adjust the settings.
 You need to manually create the database.

- After that, run `grunt dbmigrate`, which will create the tables and update them if the model changes.
+ After that, run `grunt dbmigrate`, which will create the collections and update them if the model changes.
  This task is also run each time the grunt default or `serve` task is executed.

- You can get sample data for users here: [generatedata.com](http://www.generatedata.com/).

 ## Translations